 Learn more about AAA’s Tire & Wheel Protection Program.

-Have you ever hit a pothole and damaged your car?
-Tell us about it in the comments below.
+Tell us your thoughts about potholes in the comments below.